lstmemery/academic-kickstart-1/content/talk/intro-to-cross-validation.md

 time_end = 2019-03-20T13:00:00-07:00

 # Abstract and optional shortened version.
-abstract = ""All models are wrong, but some are useful" is one of the most quoted phrases in data science, but how do we even know if a model is useful?
+abstract = "'All models are wrong, but some are useful' is one of the most quoted phrases in data science, but how do we even know if a model is useful?
 This talk will introduce you to the tools used to validate models.
 We will also discuss the two most common challenges when it comes to validating a model: data leakage and optimization bias.
 All examples will be in Python3, Jupyter and Sci-Kit Learn." abstract_short = ""

 # Name of event and optional event URL.